 If you've been offered a place on a social work degree course in Wales you will receive an email from us to create an SCWonline account that will allow you to apply to register.

 You must be registered with us before starting your social work degree in Wales.

-If you’re thinking of studying a social work degree at a Welsh university, there is a
+If you’re thinking of studying a social work degree at a Welsh university, there is a social work bursary available.